rohanfosse/methodologie-2023/fichiers/transcription-naomi-1.md

 </div>

 <div class="exemple_atelier">
-(Naomi) But I remember that in May 201 Barack Obama made a very popular tweet that is now probably the most trendy argument for climate change 97% of scientists agree climate change is real man-made and dangerous so Christopher what prompted him to say that.
+<span class="exemple_text">Naomi:</span> But I remember that in May 201 Barack Obama made a very popular tweet that is now probably the most trendy argument for climate change 97% of scientists agree climate change is real man-made and dangerous so Christopher what prompted him to say that.
 </div>

 <div class="effet_atelier">